 This collection are just to get you going if you have a good local book or guide you can expand on these and if you schedule enough time in Malaga.
 You are sure to find other interesting locations and attractions in the Malaga area of Spain.

-Malaga is a fairly simple location to get around, once you have your bearings and understand the layout with the help of some local landmarks you should be able to navigate around with ease.
-You can cover a lot of the city as a pedestrian but be sure to stick to popular and familiar areas after dark.
-If you want to travel greater distances across Malaga there are a number of transport options.
+Malaga is a pretty simple place to get around, when you have grasped the layout of the place and understand the layout with the help of some local landmarks you will be able to get round with ease.
+You can cover a lot of the city as a pedestrian but ensure not to venture into unknown territory at night.
+If you wish to traverse greater distances across Malaga there are a few more options.
 Malaga has a Metro Tram system known locally as 'Metro de Málaga' it consists of 2 lines connecting 17 stations.
-There is a good network of buses that passes can be attained to include multiple journeys.
-There is also the alternative to use Malaga Taxis, where the driver can offer up local knowledge.
+There is a good network of buses that passes can be bought to include multiple trips.
+Collect a Rental Car in Malaga, there is also the alternative to use Malaga Taxis, where the driver can offer up local knowledge.
 What ever method you use to explore Malaga ensure you see as much of it as you can.

 If you wish to stay in Malaga for longer than one night you will be looking for a place to sleep.
 Malaga has a wide range of places to bed down these include hotels varying from the higher end of the star range to lower end hotels, bed and breakfasts and hostels.
 If you are in town on business ensure the hotel you decide to select has facilities to suit you and is OK for your needs as the roads in Malaga can result in problems at certain times of the day.
 If you are looking for a prestigious hotel to stay at there is a selection of top chain and independent hotels.
 Malaga also offers an excellent array of lower star hotel options that provide basic but suitable facilities for travellers.
 If you don't have a large budget there is a number of guest houses and hotels in the area which are a good place to rest your head.
 Whatever accommodation type you select in Malaga try and make time to see if any bargains exists on a wide array of travel web sites, often when there is a big event on in town.